vaginessa/dns-wiki/FAQ.md

 <a name="FAQ39"></a>
 **(39) Can I ask xyz that was not written down here?**

-If you have any question, please leave a message in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).
+> If you have any question, please leave a message in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).

 **Please do not ask questions using GitHub issues!** Because GitHub issues are for bug reports and feature requests.

 <a name="FAQ40"></a>
 **(40) Is there a BusyBox solution that does not need root?**

-Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows).
+> Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows).
 It doesn't provide all extra binaries but the most common used are included in this package.
 Visit [this page](http://www.burrowsapps.com/) for more information, or get it directly via [Google Play Store](https://play.google.com/store/apps/details?id=burrows.apps.busybox.paid&hl=en).
+We not recommend to use it!